Dump-GUY/Powershell-Tools/README.md

-# Tools
-Collection of some easy of use tools - in powershell.

 # PSUnzipper - PowerShell Unzipper
 Uses SharpZipLiB in .NET, loaded in runtime (no file on disk) - ref. https://github.com/icsharpcode/SharpZipLib
 Can be used with password (zip, unzip)